-(a) there could be a contingent settlement feature or a liability component, which can include the existence of caps, that has a higher value than the entire consideration that was received by the entity when it issued the instrument (for example, when the instrument is contingent on an event that is unlikely to happen).
-EFRAG is not clear on how this interacts with the current proposals on classification (including compound instruments) and requests clarity on the accounting treatment of the difference between the full obligation amount (that can be higher than the consideration received) and the consideration received when the entity issued the instrument (which could lead to a negative equity component or a loss on initial recognition).
+- (a) there could be a contingent settlement feature or a liability component, which can include the existence of caps, that has a higher value than the entire consideration that was received by the entity when it issued the instrument (for example, when the instrument is contingent on an event that is unlikely to happen).
+EFRAG is not clear on how this interacts with the current proposals on classification (including compound instruments) and requests clarity on the accounting treatment of the difference between the full obligation amount (that can be higher than the consideration received) and the consideration received when the entity issued the instrument; (which could lead to a negative equity component or a loss on initial recognition). - (b) On subsequent measurement of financial instruments with contingent settlement provisions, EFRAG notes that thereThere are different views on whether the liability should remainbe measured at the full amount of the conditional obligation subsequently or whether the probability and estimate of the timing of the contingent event occurring should be considered.
+Some see the benefits of the IASB's approach on subsequent measurement where an entity is required to measure the liability at the present value of the redemption amount and ignore the probability and estimated timing of the counterparty exercising that redemption right.
+Such an approach has the benefit of being consistent with initial measurementparagraph 23 of IAS 32 requirements by notand thus avoids introducing significant changes to current requirements and notavoids adding complexity to the measurement calculation, as it would involve significant judgement, continuous reassessment and additional costs to preparers.
+However, there are also stakeholders who consider that it is preferable to measure the liability that arises from hybrids at a probability-weighted amount as the market prices of the financial instruments consider probabilities, and it is the basis for the amortised cost accounting.
+Considering this, EFRAG includes a question for its constituents below on measurement. and in line with IFRS 9 measurement requirements. - 53 EFRAG considers that the IASB's proposals have the benefit of addressing the diversity in practice, however we acknowledge that there are mixed views among our stakeholders on the relevance of the IASB's proposals (as described above).
+Thus, EFRAG suggests that the IASB discuss measurement issues of financial liabilities under the scope of IAS 32 (i.e. do not exclude from the scope of the project issues relating to the measurement of financial liabilities, as mentioned in paragraph BC82 of the Basis for Conclusions). - such as those that arise from obligations to redeem own equity instruments and financial instruments with contingent settlement provisions - where there are different views in practice on how to determine the 'full amount' or 'present value of the redemption amount' (e.g., for instruments with a cap and floor) and on whether probability weighted amounts should be used.

-- (b) There are different views on whether the liability should be measured at the full amount of the conditional obligation or whether the probability and estimate of the timing of the contingent event occurring should be considered.
-Some see the benefits of the IASB's approach on measurement where an entity is required to measure the liability at the present value of the redemption amount and ignore the probability and estimated timing of the counterparty exercising that redemption right.
-Such an approach has the benefit of being consistent with paragraph 23 of IAS 32 requirements and thus avoids introducing significant changes to current requirements and avoids adding complexity to the measurement calculation, as it would involve significant judgement, continuous reassessment and additional costs to preparers.
-However, there are also stakeholders who consider that it is preferable to measure the liability that arises from hybrids at a probability-weighted amount as the market prices of the financial instruments consider probabilities and in line with IFRS 9 measurement requirements. - EFRAG considers that the IASB's proposals have the benefit of addressing the diversity in practice, however we acknowledge that there are mixed views among our stakeholders on the relevance of the IASB's proposals (as described above).
-Thus, EFRAG suggests that the IASB discuss measurement issues of financial liabilities under the scope of IAS 32 (i.e. do not exclude from the scope of the project issues relating to the measurement of financial liabilities, as mentioned in paragraph BC82 of the Basis for Conclusions). such as those that arise from obligations to redeem own equity instruments and financial instruments with contingent settlement provisions where there are different views in practice on how to determine the 'full amount' or 'present value of the redemption amount' (e.g., for instruments with a cap and floor) and on whether probability weighted amounts should be used. - Nonetheless, if proceeding with its proposals, EFRAG notes that the IASB's proposals are putting pressure on the definition of "present value of the redemption amount" and that EFRAG would welcome more guidance in this area, including more guidance on the scope of the IASB's proposals in paragraph 25A, more guidance on the calculation of the present value of the redemption amount (e.g. discount rates) and interaction of the IASB's proposals with existing initial and subsequent requirements of IFRS 9 and IFRS 13.
+Nonetheless, if proceeding with its proposals, EFRAG notes that the IASB's proposals are putting pressure on the definition of "present value of the redemption amount" and that EFRAG would welcome more guidance in this area, including more guidance on the scope of the IASB's proposals in paragraph 25A, more guidance on the calculation of the present value of the redemption amount (e.g. discount rates) and interaction of the IASB's proposals with existing initial and subsequent requirements of IFRS 9 and IFRS 13.